daniellekeefe/liri-node-app/README.md

     * Spotify
     * OMDB

-**Project is organized into**
-two JS files.
+**Project is organized into** two JS files.

-* keys.js: placeholder for the private .env file that contains the private credentials to the spotify API.
+**keys.js**: placeholder for the private .env file that contains the private credentials to the spotify API.
-* liri.js: Where the magic happens.
+**liri.js**: Where the magic happens.
 This JS file contains all:
 Variables for supporting packages & APIs.
-* Switch statement: allowing the switch statement to be evaluated once, the value of the expression is compared for each case.
+**Switch statement**: allowing the switch statement to be evaluated once, the value of the expression is compared for each case.
 If a match the block of code will be executed.
-* Functions each search, concert-this, spotify-this-song, movie-this and do-what-it-says.
+**Functions** each search, concert-this, spotify-this-song, movie-this and do-what-it-says.
 When calling through the command line, defined information from each search will be displayed via the console.log.

 App Use:
 Open New Terminal ensure you are in the correct folder.